alexrosepizant/lcs-app/README.md

 Lite social network to share articles, videos, and fun between friends.
 Contains a calendar to organise events, a "vote" feature and different small games...

-Build with angular 1.5 (component), ES6 and Webpack.
+Build with angular 1.5, ES6 and Webpack.

 ## Prerequisites
 * Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).